ashtralgoveas/Recipe-Listing-Website/README.md

 ## Recipe-Listing-Website

-A Simple Recipe Listing Website which is made using HTML, CSS and JavaScript.
+A Simple Recipe Listing Website made using HTML, CSS and JavaScript which is responsive.